Embroidermodder/libembroidery/docs/emrm.rst

 we need to decide how much data to copy over per action).
 This means undo, redo and repeat actions can refer to this data.

-## To Do}

-These should be sorted into relevant code sections.

 To Do
 -----

+These should be sorted into relevant code sections.

 Current work
 ~~~~~~~~~~~~